JONSASSE/432-2018/slides/class08/README.md

 > Stepwise variable selection, univariable screening, and any method that eliminates "insignificant" predictor variables from the final model causes [a multitude of serious problems](http://www.stata.com/support/faqs/statistics/stepwise-regression-problems) related to bias, significance, improper confidence intervals, and multiple comparisons.
 See also [this Stack Exchange post](http://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection).

-One issue that was raised last week is addressed there: **when can you get reliable answers with data splitting into a 50-50 training-test split**?
-Frank's answer [see partway down the page here](https://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection) is that in a logistic regression model, where you're interested in ROC curve analysis, with 50 parameters examined, you needed **n > 20,000** to get reliable results.
-The reason you need big samples there is because of poor precision.
+A practical issue related to an issue we discussed last time (**is it better to split the data and validate your model in a completely new sample as opposed to doing cross validation?**) is addressed there, specifically: **when can you get reliable answers with data splitting into a 50-50 training-test split**?

+-  Frank's answer [see partway down the page here](https://stats.stackexchange.com/questions/20836/algorithms-for-automatic-model-selection) is that in a logistic regression model, where you're interested in ROC curve analysis, with 50 parameters examined, you needed **n > 20,000** to get reliable results.
+The story's not quite as bad for linear regression, but you need really really big samples.
+- The reason you need big samples is because of poor precision.
 Lots of times, people consider 100 repeats of 10-fold cross validation, or bootstrapping, to deal with this sort of issue.
-Frank recommends the bootstrap for validation, and tools in the `rms` package that we will learn can help.
+- Frank recommends the bootstrap for validation when possible, especially for summary statistics like R-squared, and tools in the `rms` package that we will learn can help accomplish this sort of validation.
+Our k-fold cross-validation approach is also reasonable, although it looks like for important issues, you may want to run it several times (with different random seeds) to see how the answers evolve.